ramiy/site-health-manager/readme.txt

 1. Site Health Manager - status manager screen.
 1. Site Health Manager - info manager screen.
 1. Site Health Status - perfect score based on server configuration.
-1. Site Health Info - debug data without the data the user disable.
+1. Site Health Info - the information you disabled is not displayed here.

 == Changelog ==

+= 1.1.1 =
+* Use `menu_page_url()` to retrieve the URL used as the tab link and in form action attribute.
+* Simplify the way the current tab is set.

 = 1.1.0 =